ruitcatarino/ruitcatarino/README.md

-I’m interested in Computer Vision, Automation, IoT, Self-Hosting and Unix
+Interested in Computer Vision, Automation, IoT, Self-Hosting and Unix

 <!---
 ruitcatarino/ruitcatarino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.